inf0rmatix/design_grid/README.md

 ## 🎉 Getting started

 Decide whether you need to use the `ResponsiveDesignGrid` or the `MaterialDesignGrid`.
-Talk with your designer to build a common understanding.
+Speak with your designer to build a common understanding.

 ## 🏗️ Usage